jl-csar/random_parameter_update/README.md

 <br>

 ### Results
 For the MNIST digit dataset, the model is better than a model randomly predicting the 10 digit classes.
 A random model should have only 10% percent accuracy on both training and test datasets.
 The model I trained gained about 62% percent training and test accuracy (or about 6/10).
 When I got to 60% accuracy, the model started to plateau.
 I already stopped training at 62% because, although it was still increasing, it was painfully slow.
+I only showed here up to 50% accuracy as it would take me time to reach 60%.

 Most interestingly, the model did not overfit ever (see picture below).
 The test accuracy is always higher than the training accuracy by a very small margin.
 This is because random search introduces noise to searching the optimal parameters which acts as a regularizer, just like how a dropout regularization would do.

 This does not involve any gradient descent which is one of the reasons why one epoch is done for roughly two seconds only.
 Plus, no loss function is calculated which reduces computation time.

+In earlier epochs, the accuracy increases fast.
+However, in later epochs, the accuracy, while still increasing, increases very slowly.
+At 62%, it was only increasing by about 0.002%

 ![Image](https://github.com/jl-csar/random_search_optimization/blob/main/training_results/accuracy%20graph.png)